inorbit-ai/ros_inorbit_samples/inorbit_republisher/README.md

 ## Publishing fixed values

-Sometimes it is also useful to publish fixed environment values to facilitate fleet-wide observability.
+Sometimes it is also useful to publish fixed values to facilitate fleet-wide observability.
 It is possible to publish environment variables, package versions or fixed values using the `static_publishers` array.

 See the included example configuration in `config/example.yaml` for specific examples.